GenerousLabs/share/do.md

   - Waiting for design confirmation on how / where this happens
   - Define format on disk
 - [x] Round of UI polishing
+- [ ] Move postoffice URL to config

 ## Sprint 2 Nice to Have